Demonstratives – tips and activities

 Activity: Finding referents

 As with pronouns (such as he, she, it), you can also help students make sense of longer texts by asking them to find examples of determiners that refer to something earlier in the text.
 Ask students to find examples of this/these/that/those and underline them.
 For each one they find they must:

 - underline the thing/things it is referring to

 - suggest why the writer is using that particular determiner

 Go through the examples as a class.

-Looking at some of the examples of that and this in the grammar explanation above I was struck at how useful they could be as set phrases.
+Looking at some of the examples of that and this in the related grammar article, I was struck by how useful they could be as set phrases.
 You could teach the students the following “chunks” to help them in speaking activities.

 - To highlight something you are going to say: